MolnarHangaBorbala/Planet-Merge/README.md

 **Planet Merge** is a visually immersive, physics-powered puzzle game set in the depths of space.
 Merge celestial bodies, unlock cosmic secrets, and ascend to the ultimate blackhole!

-#NEW NAME + show button (deletes first 3 planets) once on showing orange star
+#NEW NAME + show button (deletes first 3 planets) once on spawning Solara

 ---